konturno/konturno.github.io/README.md

 # konturno.github.io

-"Konturni" means "contour" in Esperanto.
+"Konturno" means "contour" in Esperanto.

 Our motto is "drop us a line"